Appalachian is moving to a new version of Drupal

 We'll build your new site based on the content of your current site, so content must be updated before Web Services starts migrating your site.
 The site is not ready to migrate until the steps below have been completed.

 Major changes to the site's content, structure, or layout cannot be made during the migration process.
-Web Services is currently focused on migrating all sites to Drupal 7 as quickly as possible, so we are not able to offer custom development or major redesigns for individual departments.
 If you would like to make significant changes to your site, you will need to complete these changes before Web Services begins migrating your site or after your new site launches.

 Does your department have a generic Google account, such as firstname.lastname@example.org?